 No unequivocally ancient inscriptions have been found in Hebrew or anything remotely Egyptian in the Americas.
 There is no such language – not in Old World; certainly not anywhere in the Americas.
 Philologic studies have divided the Indian languages into 5 distinct linguistic stocks which show very little relationship to each other.
 It strongly indicates that the division of the Indians into separate stocks occurred long before their language developed beyond the most primitive articulation.

 The Book of Mormon presents astonishing hurdles for pre-Columbian Indians.
 The record states that Mormon “wrote an epistle unto the King of the Lamanites” before the epic final battle, making it clear that both Nephites and Lamanites possessed the ability to read and record a shared, sophisticated language from Lehi’s landing to 400 AD Nephite prophets throughout the Book appeal to scriptures had among the people, as if they were widespread and numerous.
-The narrative suggests “…many books and many records of every kind…handed down from one generation to another…the scriptures are before you…search the scriptures…brought forth their records which contained the holy scriptures and cast them into the fire…” Note that not one single of the 303 proper names found in the Book of Mormon has been discovered on the thousands of deciphered inscriptions in the New World.
-(See: Natural Born Seer p.
-395, 1 Nephi 20-22, 2 Nephi 6-24, Helaman 3:13-16, Alma 13:20, 14:1, 14:8)
+The narrative suggests “…many books and many records of every kind…handed down from one generation to another…the scriptures are before you…search the scriptures…brought forth their records which contained the holy scriptures and cast them into the fire…” Note that not one single of the 303 proper names found in the Book of Mormon has been discovered on the thousands of deciphered inscriptions in the New World (see: Natural Born Seer, 395, 1 Nephi 20-22, 2 Nephi 6-24, Helaman 3:13-16, Alma 13:20, 14:1, 14:8).

-The Book of Mormon suggests that the Hebrews invented transoceanic navigation, twice, only to seemingly abandon the amazing technology upon reaching their destinations.
+The Book of Mormon suggests that the Hebrews invented transoceanic navigation, twice, only to seemingly abandon the technology upon reaching their destinations.
 There exists no evidence of people of the era possessing transoceanic navigation skills of such grand nature.

 The first crossing involved eight submersible barges, built “tight like unto a dish” and loaded with farm animals and a copious volume of supplies.
 They miraculously bobbed and rolled across the ocean for 344 days, driven by a “furious wind”, conveniently landing in the same location.

 Although the Book of Mormon twice mentions that Nephi moltened steel out of rock, only crude iron technology existed in 600 BC.
 Steel did not yet exist, as it required charcoal heated to 2,500-3,000 degrees.
 Charcoal wasn’t discovered until some 1,500 years later and required the laborious felling of acres of trees to create sufficient charcoal.
-Such an effort seems glorious indeed, from scratch, without infrastructure.

-After wandering in the desert for 8 years, how would Nephi get iron out of the rock in the first place, much less build a large boat, lacking tools?
+After wandering in the desert for 8 years, how would Nephi get iron out of the rock, much less build a large boat, lacking tools?
 We learn that Nephi went to find the iron to build the tools he did not have; but without tools how would he mine the iron out of the mountain?
 The effort must have occurred within just a few miles of the boat or Nephi’s small clan would also have been required to build extensive infrastructure to transport tons of rock.
 How many have attempted to move even one ton of rock, using the finest modern tools?

 - Mormon Expressions Podcasts: How to Build a Transoceanic Vessel